curl/curl/docs/SECURITY-PROCESS.md

 ## Medium

 This is a security problem that is less hard than **Low** to exploit or trigger.
-Less strict timing, wider platforms availabilities or involving more widely used options or protocols.
+Less strict timing, wider platforms availability or involving more widely used options or protocols.
 A problem that usually needs something else to also happen to become serious.

 ## High

-Ths issue in itself a serious problem with real world impact.
+This issue in itself a serious problem with real world impact.
 Flaws that can easily compromise the confidentiality, integrity or availability of resources.
 Exploiting or triggering this problem is not hard.